ClapeyronThermo/Clapeyron.jl/docs/src/eos/empiric.md

  Gaussian bell-shaped terms: 9
 ```

-Multicomponent models are a collection of `SingleFluid` models + a mixing model + a departure model:
+MultiComponent models are a collection of `SingleFluid` models + a mixing model + a departure model:

 ```julia
 julia> model = GERG2008(["water","carbon dioxide"])